 Step 1: Keep It Clean

 It's important to wash your new tattoo with a mild cleanser.
-Many artists recommend anti-bacterial soaps.
+You should also make sure to wash your hands before washing your tattoo.
+Many tattoo artists recommend antibacterial soaps.
 In my experience, they're unnecessary, and there's plenty of research that indicates they are no more effective at removing microbes and germs than plain soaps.

 I have had excellent results with Dr. Bronner's Castile soaps.
 Castile soap is one of the simplest and most natural cleansers available and has an unbelievable amount of uses.